MaximumTrainer/MaximumTrainer_Archived/README.md

 build with the .pro file inside the project more build instruction to come.

+See instruction in PowerVelo.pro, needs to better handle dependencies, used to be build on the same machine

 ## Language
 Language file are used at runtime in the /language folder